 Fundamentals Question #35

-A patient recovering from an exploratory laparotomy for gastrointestinal cancer has evisceration and protrusion of abdominal organs.
+A client recovering from an exploratory laparotomy for gastrointestinal cancer has evisceration and protrusion of abdominal organs.
 What intervention should the nurse do first?

 - Notify the admitting health care provider immediately